-Everyone can imagine the internet is growing, but by how much?
-How important is the internet in SA, Africa and the World?
+Everyone knows the Internet is growing, but by how much?
+How important is the Internet in South Africa, Africa and the world?

-It is fact that if the internet was not here, the human race would digress.
-The internet in many ways sets the pace for our own progressive and modern ways, therefore the internet must be expanding its possibilities at a faster pace than our own populations.
+It is fact that if the Internet were not here the human race would digress.
+The Internet, in many ways, sets the pace for our own progressive and modern ways; therefore, the Internet must be expanding its possibilities at a faster pace than our own population.

-The internet is not the same in each country.
-The main conclusion and argument I have made for myself writing this article is that there appears to be a pattern for more successful countries that have greater access to free or well-priced internet.
+The Internet is not the same in every country.
+The main conclusion and argument I have made for myself writing this article is that there appears to be a pattern in which more successful countries have greater access to free or well-priced Internet.

-I am left asking, will your country do better if it has more internet access?
-Look at this comparison of some of the countries with the fastest internet.
+I am left asking if your country would do better if it had more Internet access.
+Look at this comparison of some of the countries with the fastest Internet.

 Now look at this list of countries with access.
-There is a difference between a countries speed of internet and access.
+There is a difference between a country’s speed of Internet and access.